Campbell valley regional park

 (d) Perimeter Trail

-The Perimeter Trail is 7.1 km long and considered one of the easy trails, it might take around one and a half hours to complete.
+The Perimeter Trail is 7 km long and is considered an easy trail.
+It might take around one and a half hours to complete.

 The Vine Maple trail of this route is often unavailable during the spring and fall seasons because of precautionary reasons since the boardwalks become a risk to step on.
 This trail is family-friendly.

 Make sure to wear appropriate shoes.
-The connecting trails provide pleasant walking trails to the explorers touring the Campbell valley regional park.
+The connecting trails provide pleasant walking trails for explorers touring the Campbell Valley Regional Park.

 (e) Deer Trail

-The Deer trail makes its way through a lush open meadow and then goes through a group of trees, finally ending up on the former race track.
+The Deer trail goes through a lush open meadow and then through a group of trees, finally ending up on the former race track.

 2. History